top of page

 [in post-production]

-WE ARE NOT YOUR SAVAGES is about how the Myth of the American Frontier and its past and contemporary iterations in American film, photography, history, politics, and popular culture contribute to the marginalization of Native American people (particularly in the American West), create division among American citizens, and pose a threat to our planet and its fragile ecosystems.
+WE ARE NOT YOUR SAVAGES is about how the "myth of the American frontier" and its past and contemporary iterations in American film, photography, history, politics, and popular culture contribute to the marginalization of Native American people in Montana, create division among its citizens, and pose a threat to its fragile ecosystems.

 Apsáalooke (Crow/Absaroke) people and Coulson (what is today Billings, Montana) residents at the Headquarters General Store.
 Circa 1885.